KevalSanghavi/HelloHibernateFramework/README.md

 ### Description

-Programs in these repository are created to refresh my Hibernate skill.
+Programs in these repository are created to refresh my Hibernate framework skill.

 ### References